South China Craton: Position in Rodinia

-On the other hand, the South China Block may be located in the periphery of the Rodinia.
+On the other hand, the South China Block may be located in the periphery of Rodinia.
 It might be next to northern India and western Australia.

 Amalgamation of the Cathaysia block and the Tolo Terrane

 When the Tolo Terrane was split from the Qiangtang Terrane, it was removed from the collision system by a strike-slip fault.
 Then, It collided with the Cathaysia Block in the Middle-Late Jurassic.
 The assembly age is consistent with a major deformation event in Hong Kong (i.e. thrusting and metamorphism in northwestern Hong Kong).

 However, this idea is challenged by the rare coeval magmatism along the Zhenghe–Dapu fault.
 Therefore, the suture may represent a lateral shearing event rather than a collision event.
 Such a mechanism may be analogous to the sliver-plate tectonics of the Sumatran Subduction Zone.
 If this is correct, the Tolo Terrane should be considered as part of the Cathaysia Block, rather than a distinct unit.